ARPCharlie/ID-to-qr/plan.md

 - Node
 - Typescript
 - Tailwindcss
+- Nodemon

 # Todo:
 - [x] Create a basic react native app
-- [ ] Create a basic express server
+- [x] Create a basic express server
 - [ ] Create a basic postgres database
 - [ ] Create a basic docker container for the app
 - [ ] Build ui for frontend with scanner and object creation